feathersui/feathersui-starling/documentation/help/markdown/progress-bar.md

 author: Josh Tynjala

 ---
-# How to use the Feathers ProgressBar component
+# How to use the Feathers `ProgressBar` component

 The `ProgressBar` class displays a visual indicator of how much of a task has been completed.

 ## The Basics

-Let's start out by creating a progress bar, giving it some values, and adding it to the display list.
+First, let's create a `ProgressBar` control, set up its range of values, and add it to the display list.

 ``` code
 var progress:ProgressBar = new ProgressBar();